bioinfo-pf-curie/geniac/docs/overview.rst

    ├── bin                          # scripts or binaries for the pipeline ├── CMakeLists.txt
-   ├── conf                         # configuration files for the pipeline │   ├── templates                # template for nf-geniac
+   ├── conf                         # configuration files for the pipeline │   ├── base.config              # contains the geniac scope mandatory for nextflow
+   │   ├── templates                # template for nf-geniac
    │   │   └── cluster.config.in
    ├── docs                         # documentation of the pipeline